220103JavaFS/project0-JeremiahWeaver/README.md

  possible that it is outside the correct package, then again I should be in the default package.
  Update to why println was not working I had println outside any kind of method once I put the println in a method the problem was fixed.
 I will need to remember what to do with all these methods, but I also know I need them to make the cards.
-I added the method notes to remind me how to make the children work correctly*/
+I added the method notes to remind me how to make the children work correctly Update I realized that I had my constructors as the body to a constructor I also realized in the child classes I had duplicated my constructors to both pass through and be the body */

 /* I am not entirely sure exactly what the steps are to complete this, but I do know the less I add to Cards less extra things I will need to do here.*/